Manuel Margot Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the Yankees pitching staff ranks fifth in the league.

-- The Yankees have a 3.59 team ERA that ranks seventh among all MLB pitching staffs.
+- The Yankees have the fifth-ranked team ERA across all MLB pitching staffs (3.54).

-- Yankees pitchers combine to rank 11th in baseball in home runs surrendered (33 total, one per game).
+- The Yankees surrender the 10th-fewest home runs in baseball (33 total, one per game).

-- The righty's last appearance was on Monday against the Cleveland Guardians, when he went 8 1/3 innings, surrendering one earned run while giving up two hits.
+- The right-hander's last time out was on Tuesday against the Cleveland Guardians, when he went six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.